aertslab/pySCENIC/docs/faq.rst

     arboreto_with_multiprocessing.py \
         expr_mat.loom \
         allTFs_hg38.txt \
+        --method grnboost2 \
         --output adj.tsv \
         --num_workers 20 \
         --seed 777

+The algorithm can be selected using the "code:`--method` option (:code:`genie3` or :code:`grnboost2`).
+Possible input formats for the expression data are the same as for the pySCENIC CLI: loom, and csv.

 Can I create my own ranking databases?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~